patriciogonzalezvivo/glslViewer/README.md

 * `-o [image.png]` save the viewport to an image file before

-* `-l` to draw a 500x500 billboard on the top right corner of the screen that let you see the code and the shader at the same time.
-(RaspberryPi only)
+* `-l` in the RaspberryPi will draw the viewport in a 500x500 billboard on the top right corner of the screen that let you see the code and the shader at the same time.
+While in MacOS and Linux will display the windows always-on-top (this requires GLFW 3.2).

 * `--cursor` show cursor.